philipcmonk/numerox/readme.rst

     >>> import numbox as nb

-Note: NB is the symbol for niobium (which is a superconductor below 9K) and also means take note (as in nota bene).
+NB is the symbol for niobium (which is a superconductor below 9K) and also means take note (as in nota bene).